Nikasil: Applications

 Porsche started using Nikasil on the 1970 917 race car, and later on the 1973 911 RS.
 Porsche also used it on production cars, but for a short time switched to Alusil due to cost savings for their base 911.
 Nikasil cylinders were always used for the 911 Turbo and RS models.
 Nikasil coated aluminium cylinders allowed Porsche to build air-cooled engines that had the highest specific output of any engine of their time.

 Nikasil was very popular in the 1990s.
 It was used by companies such as BMW, Ducati, Jaguar and Moto Guzzi in their new engine families.
 However, the sulfur found in much of the world's low-quality gasoline caused some Nikasil cylinders to break down over time, causing costly engine failures.
-Porsche engines did suffer from many issues caused by high sulfur content fuels.
+Porsche engines suffered from many issues caused by high sulfur content fuels.

 Nikasil or similar coatings under other trademarks are also still widely used in racing engines, including those used in Formula One and ChampCar.
 Suzuki uses a nickel phosphorus-silicon-carbide proprietary coating trademarked SCEM (Suzuki Composite Electro-chemical Material) to maximize cylinder size and improve heat dissipation in the TU250X, Hayabusa, Honda NX250 Enduro and other motorcycles.

 Radio-control glow-plug nitro engines commonly use a Nikasil coated sleeved cylinder and an aluminium alloy piston without any compression rings.